cogentherapeutics/c-harmony/README.md

    pipenv run python src/harmony/orchestrate.py -f <experilent_list.txt>
     Pipeline runs comparison of different datatypes, TCR , Clonotypes, Hits and GEX.
 Generated results and csv files will be pr-estored under "s3://repertoire-application-storage/harmony/development/<EXPID/.

-2. UI to Select the experi,ent and visualize the comparison results.
+2. UI to Select the experiment and visualize the comparison results.

 ## TODO:

-Currently the tool runs for existing cipher results Vs Upcming re-processing.
+Currently the tool runs for existing cipher results Vs Upcoming re-processing.
 Will be extended to add any cipher runs (providing the root directory for new run and old run).
 A TCRID/Clonotype will be provided to search the same in new runs.